sovrynn/ecdo/1-EVIDENCE/cataclysm-stories/cataclysm-allan-delair/README.md

-## Cataclysmic Myth Dataset
+# Cataclysmic Myth Dataset

 - From the book `Cataclysm! by D. S. Allan, J. B. Delair` : https://archive.org/details/cataclysmcompell00alla
 - Converted the table given to a dataset: https://docs.google.com/spreadsheets/d/1R_jc9vmtxT6vQJYIilbiajKkTFjSBOSK0W1PcoXp7oI/edit?usp=sharing
-- You can download this data and use to do you're own analysis or can give suggestions as commentor access is public.
+- You can download this data and use to do your own analysis or can give suggestions as commentor access is public.

-## Analysis
+## Analysis [1]

 - Colab notebook: https://colab.research.google.com/drive/1wBdG8uHHVu4Go5Xds3ccT54PU2qpqVZy?usp=sharing